mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 ## 5 - Nodemon

-So far you've notice that every time we make a change to this code, we have to go back in terminal and stop this process and start it again.
+So far you've notice that every time we make a change to the code, we have to go back in terminal and stop this process and start it again.
 This is very tedious.
 So I'm going to show you a better way.
 We're going to install a node package called *Nodemon*, which is short for *Node Monitor*.
 So in the terminal, *npm install -g*, because we want to install this globally so we can run it anywhere.
 And the name of the package is *Nodemon*.
 Alright *nodemon* is installed.
 So with this, instead of running our application using node, we use *nodemon*.
 Now we can see *nodemon* is watching all the files in the folder.
 Any files with any extensions.
 So, if we go back to our code and make a simple change and then save the file, now look in the terminal, nodemon restarted our application or our process due to changes.
 So we don't have to do this manually anymore.
 Now back in the browser, if we send a request to the root of the website, we can see our new message displayed there.

 ## 6 - Environment Variables